-The historical, Biblical, theoretical, and psychological concepts central to the field of educational ministry.
+Study of the historical, Biblical, theoretical, and psychological concepts central to the field of educational ministry.
 Reference to various applications in children's, youth, and adult ministries will be included.
-Course Rotation: All semesters.
+Course rotation: All semesters.

 3213 - Pentateuch/Historical Books - 3 credit hours